delta-io/delta/PROTOCOL.md

 ```

 ### Domain Metadata
-The domain metadata action contains a configuration (string-string map) for a named metadata domain.
+The domain metadata action contains a configuration (string) for a named metadata domain.
 Two overlapping transactions conflict if they both contain a domain metadata action for the same metadata domain.

 There are two types of metadata domains:
 1. **User-controlled metadata domains** have names that start with anything other than the `delta.` prefix.
 Any Delta client implementation or user application can modify these metadata domains, and can allow users to modify them arbitrarily.
 Delta clients and user applications are encouraged to use a naming convention designed to avoid conflicts with other clients' or users' metadata domains (e.g. `com.databricks.*` or `org.apache.*`).